Black Diamond joins ArriVent in the PACC pack

 Black Diamond Therapeutics has joined ArriVent Biopharma in zeroing in on so-called PACC mutations as a key atypical EGFR mutation that can be hit with an EGFR inhibitor.
 In Black Diamond’s case that inhibitor is BDTX-1535, and the specific setting is lung cancer patients who relapse on AstraZeneca’s Tagrisso.

 For this reason the group has selected post-Tagrisso patients with either PACC (P-loop alpha-c helix compressing) or C797S resistance mutations as those in whom it will run a pivotal BDTX-1535 study, though regulatory feedback on a precise path to approval won’t emerge until the first quarter of 2025.
-Black Diamond stock was initially up 10%, before coming off 5% later on.
+After initially trading up as high as 15% Black Diamond stock closed down 5%.

 Fourth generation